 How much invested monthly reached $1,000,000 by retirement?

-I was curious what amount of money needed to be invested each and every month over an extended period of time to reach one million dollars in an investment account.
+I was curious about the amount of money needed to be invested each and every month over an extended period of time to reach one million dollars in an investment account.

 To keep things simple I decided to assume an investment that tracked the S&P 500 (an index that includes 500 of the largest public companies in the US).